3box/profile-hover/README.md

 ![Profile Hover](./example/profile-hover.gif)

-#### TABLE OF CONTENTS
-1. Component Overview
-2. Getting Started
-3. How to Customize
-4. Differences Between Desktop and Mobile

---

 ## Component Overview
 The Profile Hover consists of two components: the `Tile`, which is displayed on the page, and the `Hover`, which is displayed when the Tile is hovered.
 Profile Hover is available for React and HTML/CSS apps.